tedneward/Research/content/platforms/anytype.md

 summary=A next-generation software that breaks down barriers between applications, gives back privacy and data ownership to users.
 ~~~~~~

-Currently in early-access state, claims that it will go open-source "son".
+Currently in early-access state, claims that it will go open-source "soon".

 [Website](https://anytype.io) | [Source](https://github.com/anytypeio)